NatuurkundePracticumAmsterdam/termchar-demo/src/termchar_demo/intro.md

 1. Start with the **Basic** demo: the server will autoreply if a complete message is received.
 2. Try to send a message, with or without manually adding termination characters.
 Which characters are expected by the Server?
-3. Set the termination characters in the _Write Termination Characters_ field.
+3. Set the termination characters in the _Write Termination Characters_ field of the client.
 Send some more messages.
 What happens?
 4. Try to read messages.
 Are you required to specify read termination characters?
 5. What happens if you do?
-6. Try the **Advanced** demo.
-Here, you can operate both client and server.
-Play around with various settings for the termination characters.
+6. Finally, you can try the **Advanced** demo.
+Here, you operate both client and server.
+Play around with various settings for the termination characters and read timeouts.
+What happens when you try to read, but there is no message yet received?